metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 - Thanks to Chas Owens for patch and test for the `mock_can_prepare`, `mock_can_execute`, and `mock_can_fetch` features.
 - Thanks to Tomas Zemresfor the unit test in RT #71438.
+- Thanks to Bernhard Graf for multiple patches fixing a range of issues and adding a new _One Shot Failure_ feature to `mock_add_resultset`.

 # COPYRIGHT